Volvo V60 Cross Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Volvo V60 Cross Country are $1,222 a year with full coverage.
-Comprehensive costs around $250 each year, collision insurance costs $446, and liability is $390.
-Liability-only insurance costs around $438 a year, and high-risk driver insurance costs around $2,650.
-16-year-old drivers cost the most to insure at up to $4,606 a year.
+U.S. average insurance rates for a Volvo V60 Cross Country are $1,222 a year with full coverage.
+Comprehensive insurance costs around $250 a year, collision costs $446, and liability costs $390.
+Liability-only coverage costs as little as $438 a year, with high-risk coverage costing $2,650 or more.
+Teenage drivers pay the highest rates at $4,606 a year or more.

 Average premium for full coverage: $1,222

-Includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all U.S. states and V60 Cross Country models.
+These estimates include $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and V60 Cross Country trim levels.

-For the average driver, Volvo V60 Cross Country insurance rates range from as low as $438 for just liability coverage to a high rate of $2,650 for coverage for higher-risk drivers.
+For an average driver, Volvo V60 Cross Country insurance prices go from as low as $438 for liability-only coverage to a high of $2,650 for a driver who requires high-risk insurance.

-Choosing to live in a large city can make a big difference on insurance rates.
-Areas with sparse population are shown to have a lower frequency of collision claims than congested cities.
-The graphic below illustrates how location impacts auto insurance rates.
+Your location can have significant affects on insurance rates.
+Areas with sparse population have a lower frequency of collision claims than densely populated cities.

-The examples above demonstrate why all drivers should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.
+The ranges above demonstrate why it is important to compare rates for a specific zip code and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.